AaltoSciComp/python-for-scicomp/scripts.rst

 We have better organized our code but it still cannot easily process different input files.
-For this, rather than copying several time the same code for different input files, we can update the main code to pass it from the command line.
+For this, rather than copying several time the same code for different input files, we can update the main code to take the input file from the command line.

 **Example**: We create a Python script and pass the input file and the output file